ArnaudHemmerle/data-analysis-on-sirius/chapters/xrf/pymca/fit-data.md

 In the `MCA Fit Parameters` window, go to the `ATTENUATORS` tab.
 The media traversed by the emitted X-ray fluorescence must be accurately described to account for energy-dependent attenuation.
 For most experiments performed with the Langmuir trough, the XRF detector is positioned above the layer in a backscattering geometry.
 In this configuration, the fluorescence passes through the following media:
 1. A layer of helium, which has negligible attenuation and is not accounted for here.
 2. A Kapton window, 25 microns thick.
 3. A layer of air, typically 4 cm.
 Note: in this tutorial's experiment, the detector was positioned as close as possible to the Kapton window, leaving only 5 mm of air.
+Adapt to your experimental configuration.
 4. A Beryllium window in the detector, approximately 8 microns thick.

 ![](images/fit-data-attenuators.png)

 ## Attribute the peaks to correct elements

 Next, identify the different elements present in your sample.
-To do this, close the `MCA Fit Parameters` window and click on a peak in the spectrum.
+To do this, close the `MCA Fit Parameters` window by clicking on `OK`, and click on a peak in the spectrum.
 This action should open the `Peak Identifier` tool, which helps you determine the element associated with each peak.
 For example, clicking on the first peak might indicate that it corresponds to Phosphorus.
 Repeat this process for each peak, and write down the list of elements present in your sample.

 Note that Argon (Ar) is commonly detected due to the residual air in the trough and in front of the detector.
 It is also common to observe elements such as Nickel (Ni), Copper (Cu), Titanium (Ti), and Iron (Fe) due to metallic parts of the beamline illuminated by the X-ray beam.